 Training and education programmesWhen a young person is released from young offenders’ institution, he or she needs to reintegrate into society by attending school or university, or finding a job.
 The training and education programmes provided at the end of the custodial period are intended to help them prepare for this.

-Proper support and guidanceYoung offenders’ institutions, the Child Protection Board, the Youth Probation Service and municipalities work together in network and process-related consultative bodies.
+Proper support and guidanceYoung offenders’ institutions, the Child Protection Board (in Dutch), the Youth Probation Service (in Dutch) and municipalities work together in network and process-related consultative bodies.
 They arrange shelter, income, education and/or work for young offenders upon release.

 Early intervention for children under the age of 12